celoko/batclient_triggers/README.md

 bph.bcs - Bard play script, read lines from file and send to mud on keypress.

-entity_rep_counter.bcs - Turns entity rep symbols to numbers and tries to show how much rep is needed for next level.
+entity_rep_counter.bcs - Turns entity rep symbols to numbers and shows levels in gem entity type.

 fn.bcs - Item numbers to pro forges, unneeded since forges got this feature.